The Boston Eye Group is Committed to Education and Clinical Research

 - Rose Bengal and Green laser: a new Crosslinking method

-The fellowship position is salaried and includes both health insurance and malpractice coverage.
+The fellowship position is salaried at 50K per year and includes both health insurance and malpractice coverage (exact details available).
 Call is for the practice only and is split with other physicians in the practice.

 All applicants interested in the fellowship should apply through the common application service of the SFMatch.
 Questions can be directed to Joanna Smoller at firstname.lastname@example.org. **Please note that due to visa regulations, individuals who require a Visa (i.e non-US citizens or Non-Green card holders) cannot be considered at this time for a clinical fellowship.
 Canadian citizens are welcome to apply.